josephkunz/case-opener/README.md

 This simple tool is designed for personal use and should speed up the process of finding relevant CJEU case law.
-It asks the user for a case-number or a list of case-numbers and opens those cases in the browser
+It asks the user for a case-number or a list of case-numbers and opens those cases in the browser.